-- 1. Core Budget includes setting aside 5% of General Revenues for contingency (expense - 2.
+- 1. Core Budget includes a General Administrative Expense of up to 5% of General Revenues to maintain a contingency savings fund. - 2.
 PST and GST estimates are included in Expense calculations.
 The estimated GST refund (which can vary depending on funding sources) is included as Revenue. - 3.
-Project Budget includes carry forward amounts from 2023 as well as new and projected funding for 2024-2026. - 4.
-Project Budget includes a contract with Cowichan Tribes to support the Koksilah Watershed Planning project.
+Project Budget may include amounts from funding awarded in 2023 as well as new and projected funding for 2024-2026. - 4.
+Project Budget includes a contract with Cowichan Tribes to support the Koksilah Watershed Planning project. - 5.
+This budget is subject to change throughout the year as needed under the direction of the Cowichan Watershed Society.